Last Updated on

-This is probably the most critical step for making any progress with learning Korean.
+This is probably the most critical step for making any progress with learning the Korean language.
 Spent the 90 minutes learning to read the alphabet, and you’ll learn Korean quite quickly.
-This will also help you learn to speak Korean since the pronunciation of Hangeul is much more precise than the romanized version [한글 (hangeul) vs. Hangeul, for instance].
+This will also help you learn to speak Korean since the pronunciation of Hangeul is much more precise than the romanized version [한글 (hangeul) vs. Hangeul, for instance] using the English language.

 How to Read Korean

 After you learn the Korean alphabet, you will need to know how to read Korean.
 Knowing how to read will make it easier to speak Korean.

 Learning to read fairly simple because Korean words are broken up into syllables that are 2-4 letters each.
 Every syllable needs at least one consonant and one vowel.

 The letters are read in order, left to right, and top to bottom.
 You can learn how to read Hangul by following the lesson in this section.
 There are some examples to practice your reading skills as well.

 Spend some time reading some simple words, such as Korean slang or the colors in Korean.
 This will be great practice, even if you don’t yet know the meaning of the words.
 Soon you’ll be reading Korean wherever you go!

 How to Speak Korean